Shubhx3/bogo-offer-ui/README.md

 ## Browser Compatibility

 This UI is designed to work on modern web browsers.
 For optimal experience, use the latest versions of Chrome, Firefox, Safari, or Edge.

+## Contact

+For any queries or suggestions, please open an issue in this repository.